Katherine Hampshire

 Public and Administrative Law

-Katherine has a busy practice advising on the merits of judicial review actions and representing both Claimants and Respondents in judicial review claims in the Administrative Court.
+Katherine has a busy public and administrative law practice, advising and representing Claimants, Respondents, and Interested Parties in judicial review claims, including those with a human rights element, in the Administrative Court.

-Led by James Berry, she acted for the successful Claimant in a claim for judicial review of a decision of a Police Misconduct Panel.
+Katherine also has particular expertise in judicial review claims concerning the police.
+Led by James Berry KC, she acted for the successful Claimant in a claim for judicial review of a decision of a Police Misconduct Panel.
 Mrs Justice Yip found “significant flaws” in the panel’s approach to outcome: R (Commissioner of Police of the Metropolis) v Police Misconduct Panel & Fletcher [2025] EWHC 93 (Admin).

-Katherine is a member of the Attorney General’s Junior Junior scheme.
+She is a member of the Attorney General’s Junior-Junior scheme.

 Court of Protection

-Recent instructions include: representing P’s father in proceedings in which, although P lacked capacity, it was determined that it was in P’s best interests to reside in the applicant Council’s preferred placement only if she wished to do so; this was the order sought by P’s father (Leicester City Council v HC and RC [2024] EWCOP 24); acting for the Official Solicitor in s16 MCA 2005 proceedings where the imminent risk of P’s removal from the UK necessitated the urgent appointment of a personal finances deputy; and ongoing proceedings on behalf of an applicant local authority rendered complex by P’s absconding and potentially changing capacity as regards residence.
+• representing P’s father in proceedings in which, although P lacked capacity, it was determined that it was in P’s best interests to reside in the applicant Council’s preferred placement only if she wished to do so; this was the order sought by P’s father (Leicester City Council v HC and RC [2024] EWCOP 24).

 Katherine’s previous experience of commercial and pensions practice allows her to grapple effectively with the issues in Property and Finance Court of Protection matters.
 Her master’s degree in medical law and ethics, including dissertation on lack of capacity and decision-making over medical matters, provides a strong grounding for Health and Welfare and Serious Medical Treatment instructions.